Ef Troop Headlines Queensland Trials

 Gollan is hopeful A Man To Match, who ran on from last for third in his trial, will measure up to the Group One Derby and the colt will have another trial before his comeback next month.

-The decision not to press on with a Magic Millions campaign in preference to a winter campaign for Country Cocktail looks a smart one after her trial win.
+The decision not to press on with a campaign in preference to a winter campaign for Country Cocktail looks a smart one after her trial win.

-“Country Cocktail won her trial well today and she will have a jump-out before coming back in a two-year-old fillies race at Eagle Farm on April 13,” Gollan said.
+“Country Cocktail won her trial well today and she will have a jump-out before coming back in a two-year-old fillies race at on April 13,” Gollan said.

-Stradbroke Handicap bound was second to Volkoff but turned in a good trial coming from second last on the turn.
+bound Cadogan was second to Volkoff but turned in a good trial coming from second last on the turn.

 trains Whypeeo and Cadogan and said both were headed to the big Group sprints in the winter.

-Trainer Bryan Guy is pleased with prolific winner Volkoff who is set to return to racing at Eagle Farm on April 13 in what will probably be her last campaign.
+Trainer is pleased with prolific winner Volkoff who is set to return to racing at Eagle Farm on April 13 in what will probably be her last campaign.

 “She looks to have returned in really good order and should have a good winter,” he said.